 Jamie Lloyd’s production of Evita will transfer to the Barbican Centre in 2020.

-Lloyd’s version seen earlier this year at the Open Air Theatre in Regents Park will play a limited 8-week season at the Barbican from 27 June 2020.
+Lloyd’s version seen earlier this year at Regent’s Park Open Air Theatre will play a limited 8-week season at the Barbican from 27 June 2020.

 Described as ‘a turbocharged, transformative revival’ (Daily Mail) the show was seen by a record-breaking 75,000 people at Regents Park making it the venue’s highest-grossing show in history.